-Farmers should do everything possible to secure the health of the workers at his production/harvesting facilities, so that the blueberries can be harvested in a timely manner and so that profits do not suffer.
+Farmers should do everything possible to secure the health of workers at their production/harvesting and other facilities, so that the blueberries can be harvested in a timely manner and so that profits do not suffer.
 Keeping workers healthy, through appropriate measures, impacts the bottom line!